-- Earn a cumulative grade point average of 2.0 or above in all work to be applied to the degree. - Complete a minimum of 30 credit hours at Chemeketa.

-Specific course sequences satisfying the above requirements are listed on page 24.
+- Earn a cumulative grade point average (GPA) of 2.0 or above in all work to be applied to the degree.
+(You may not include courses numbered 001 to 049 to determine your GPA.) - Complete a minimum of 30 credit hours at Chemeketa.
+Specific course sequences satisfying the above requirements are listed on page 26.

 At least 81 of the credit hours you apply toward an Associate in Arts degree must be college transfer courses.
 These are courses with letter prefixes followed by number 100 or higher.
-Up to 12 credit hours earned in occupational courses (number 050 to 099) may apply toward the degree.
+Up to 12 credit hours earned in occupational courses (numbers 050 to 099) may apply toward the degree.
+See page 83.

-If you wish to transfer to another college after earning an Associate in Arts degree, see page 24.
+If you wish to transfer to another college after earning an Associate in Arts degree, see page 26.